Azure Storage security guide

-Storage account keys are 512-bit strings created by Azure that, along with the storage account name, can be used to access the data objects stored in the storage account, e.g. blobs, entities within a table, queue messages, and files on an Azure File share.
+Storage account keys are 512-bit strings created by Azure that, along with the storage account name, can be used to access the data objects stored in the storage account, for example, blobs, entities within a table, queue messages, and files on an Azure file share.
 Controlling access to the storage account keys controls access to the data plane for that storage account.

 Each storage account has two keys referred to as "Key 1" and "Key 2" in the Azure portal and in the PowerShell cmdlets.
 These can be regenerated manually using one of several methods, including, but not limited to using the Azure portal, PowerShell, the Azure CLI, or programmatically using the .NET Storage Client Library or the Azure Storage Services REST API.

-There are any number of reasons to regenerate your storage account keys.
+There are various reasons to regenerate your storage account keys.

-- You might regenerate them on a regular basis for security reasons.
+- You may regenerate them periodically for security.

 Key regeneration plan

-Before you regenerate your keys, be sure you have a list of all of your applications that are dependent on the storage account, as well as any other services you are using in Azure.
-For example, if you are using Azure Media Services that are dependent on your storage account, you must re-sync the access keys with your media service after you regenerate the key.
-If you are using any applications such as a storage explorer, you will need to provide the new keys to those applications as well.
-Note that if you have VMs whose VHD files are stored in the storage account, they will not be affected by regenerating the storage account keys.
+Before you regenerate your keys, be sure you have a list of all applications dependent on the storage account, as well as any other services you are using in Azure.
+For example, if you are using Azure Media Services use your storage account, you must resync the access keys with your media service after you regenerate the key.
+If you are using an application such as a storage explorer, you will need to provide new keys to those applications as well.
+If you have VMs whose VHD files are stored in the storage account, they will not be affected by regenerating the storage account keys.